hoobs-org/HOOBS/README.md

 ![](https://raw.githubusercontent.com/hoobs-org/HOOBS/master/docs/logo.png)

-## HOOBS - Homebridge Out of the Box
 Pronounced as "huːbz"

 HOOBS a Homebridge stack with a interface that simplifies configuration and installing plugins.
 This adds a process wrapper for Homebridge.
 It also adds an API that can be used as an endpoint for an application.